GaloyMoney/meta-release/template.md

-# Galoy Meta Releases 📦
+# Galoy Meta Release 📦

 This repository groups together the latest stable combination of the [Galoy stack](https://github.com/GaloyMoney/awesome-galoy#tech-components).
 Releases to this repository happen after we complete testing out the individual components on staging and therefore should be good to go together with.